 From the earliest days of human civilization there have been those who have been willing to gamble on the outcomes of other people’s efforts.
 A wealthy person would pay mercenaries to escort a shipment of grain produced by a tenant farmer in exchange for a portion of the sale price.
 He had an interest in insuring that the goods arrived safely so that he could collect his fee, which was really just a premium collected after the risk has passed.

-Modern insurance based on past experience — in the form of life insurance, to be precise — was born in 1693, when Sir Edmund Halley (yes, the comet guy) conceived, calculated, and published the first mortality tables.
+Modern insurance based on past experience — in the form of life insurance, to be precise — was born in 1693, when Sir Edmund Halley conceived, calculated and published the first mortality tables.
 Halley’s tables used a small sampling of people to calculate life expectancies for the general population.

 Premiums for all types of insurance are based on the level of risk assumed by the insurance company.
 The process of making that calculation is called underwriting, and the task falls upon underwriters, a specialized beed of financial analysts.